How to Apply for Aid

 - On-time deadline is February 15th for all students

 - You will receive an email at your UConn email address notifying you of your financial aid offer.
-Upon receipt of this email, access the Student Administration System to review and take action on your financial aid offer, and complete all steps on the Financial Aid Action page.
+Upon receipt of this email, access the Student Administration System to review and take action on your financial aid offer.
+In addition, complete all of your To-Do Action Items, found on the Action List tile in the Student Administration System.

 - Financial aid offers will be created based on full-time enrollment (nine or more credits).
 If you plan to enroll as a part-time student, your financial aid may be reduced.